Working to improve the health of the population and the quality of life of the people we serve.

 Outdoor air quality

-Also known as Ambient Air Quality can be affected by a number of different elements such as sources of pollution, geography, weather including wind and rain.
+Outdoor (ambient) air quality can be affected by a number of factors such as sources of pollution, geography, wind, precipitation, temperature and topography.
 More information on outdoor air quality.

 How is Fraser Health involved with Air Quality?